crzikrn/if-computing/README.md

 | Questions            	| Contains the questions in text format, the Tokens to be affected, and *Answer* in Boolean                             	| Answer + Tokens + StringText 	|
 | Answers              	| Boolean                                                                                                               	| Boolean                      	|
 | Tokens               	| Basic block, the stats for the *Scenario* with a count value.
 It will be affected by the *Answers* of the *Questions* 	| StringText + Value          	|

+##Structure of database (administrative interface) & game interface

+Game interface will be separate from the administrative interface.
+The game will only call the scenario model data to communicate with its user model data.
+User model data will be only created in the *Game Interface*.
+Rendering and outcomes in the user model will stay separate from the scenario model data.